ITV News: 1990–2001: ITN reforms

-2001: Second incarnation of News at 10
+2001–2002: Second incarnation of News at 10

 Whereas the 2001 ITV News at Ten was at 22:00 for only three nights a week, the BBC's Ten O'Clock News was a firm fixture at ten for six nights a week.
 ITV rarely started this incarnation of News at Ten on time; time starts ranging from 21:55 to 22:10 led to the programme being disparaged as "News at When?" and viewers soon switched to the BBC.
-Also in 2001, the ITN name was removed from the voiceovers at the start of bulletins and reporter name-checks.
+In January 2002, the ITN name was removed from the voiceovers at the start of bulletins and reporter name-checks.
 The ITN name and logo is now only seen on the production slide, and is only used in ITV bulletins when referring to footage shot by ITN camera teams working for other clients (for example: the ITN name is used when both News at Ten and Channel 4 News broadcast the same piece of footage).